 You can also Configure the tool from the right click menu or alternatively it can be done by double-clicking the element.
-This will open a dialog with options for setting parameters, selecting reference data etc. An example is shown in figure 9.4.
+This will open a dialog with options for setting parameters, selecting reference data, export destination of specified columns, etc. An example is shown in figure 9.4.